damien13williams/pokemon-trainer-app/README.md

 Extra / Cool Stuff:
-Add a button on the homepage to link to the pokemoen game I built
+Add a button on the homepage to link to the pokemon game I built  ++ Add the icon for each pokemon in the users list                   ++ -->

--->